-This is a practical course and it is aimed at anyone who wishes to learn how to make high quality and informative graphs and maps based on biological data using R. This includes making graphs using the GGPlot package, making bar graphs of count data, making graphs of summary statistics (such as mean values) with error bars, making point graphs of summary statistics for two variables with vertical and horizontal error bars, making box plots, making X-Y scatter plots of individual data points, making line graphs of time series data, making pair-plot matrices of environmental variables, making pie charts, making bubble graphs, making mixed type graphs, making simple X-Y plots of tracking data and making maps from biological data in R. In addition, you will learn how to use a variety of different R packages and how to create workflows for making any type of graph, map or data visualisation in R.
+This is a practical course and it is aimed at anyone who wishes to learn how to make high quality and informative graphs and maps based on biological data using R. This includes making graphs using the GGPlot package, making bar graphs of count data, making graphs of summary statistics (such as mean values) with error bars, making point graphs of summary statistics for two variables with vertical and horizontal error bars, making box plots, making X-Y scatter plots of individual data points, making line graphs of time series data, making pair-plot matrices of environmental variables, making simple X-Y plots of tracking data and making maps from biological data in R. In addition, you will learn how to use a variety of different R packages and how to create workflows for making any type of graph, map or data visualisation in R.

-We will next be running this course between the 26th and the 29th of July 2021.
+We will next be running this course 25th – 28th March 2024.
 It will consist of four three-hour sessions, and one session will need to be completed each day.
-However, you will have a choice of completing it between 10:00 and 13:00 British Summer Time (primarily for those living in Europe, Asia and Africa) or 18:00 to 21:00 British Summer Time (primarily for those living in North and South America).
+However, you will have a choice of completing it between 10:00 and 13:00 UK Time (primarily for those living in Europe, Asia and Africa) or 19:00 to 22:00 UK Time (primarily for those living in North and South America).
 This choice of time slots for each session allows participants from as wide a range of time zones to participate in the course.

 Each session will consist of a series of background talk covering specific topics (more details are provided below), followed by related practical exercises based on instructions from An Introduction to Making Graphs and Maps for Biologists using R. As a result, all participants will receive a free copy of this book shipped to their address as part of the cost of the course.
 While you are encouraged to remain online during the practical sessions, you can choose to go off-line as you work though the exercises (or if you need to take a break).
 However, if you have any questions, the course instructor will be available throughout the course for you to ask any questions you wish at any point.

-This course will be hosted by Dr Colin D. MacLeod one of the authors of An Introduction to Mking GRaphs and Maps for Biologists using R. Dr MacLeod has been working in biological research for more than 20 years.
+This course will be hosted by Dr Colin D. MacLeod one of the authors of An Introduction to Making Graphs and Maps for Biologists using R. Dr MacLeod has been working in biological research for more than 20 years.